LTM's small farm is completely off the grid. Her family uses solar and alternative power sources for lighting, cooking, animal fencing, etc.

-Their heat is intense which means there is no delay in generating warmth, plus the flame helps even large logs ignite.
+Their heat is intense, which means there is no delay in generating warmth, and the flame helps even large logs ignite.
 If there's no dry wood on hand, paper logs can be encouraged to burn a long time.
 There's no need to fill the chamber of the fire with paper logs; you can burn them one at a time and still receive warmth.

-So what can you do to make your own paper bricks - ready to use within days instead of waiting for weeks as recommended?
+So what can you do to make your own paper bricks that will be ready to use within days instead of waiting for weeks as recommended?

 Freshly Made Newspaper Brick

 My Quick and Easy Way of Making Paper Bricks

 I believe life is too short to waste hours shredding paper and then wait days for the paper to soak before making something that will only be tossed in the fire and burned.
 I'm not creating a work of art or a family heirloom.
 I want the process of making paper bricks to be quicker and easier than that.

 There's a hard way and an easy way to achieve just about every goal in life.
 For a tedious task like creating hand-made logs for a fire, I prefer the easier option.